 What Is Implied Consent?

 If you think you can avoid being found guilty of a DUI by refusing to submit to BAC testing, you couldn’t be more mistaken.
-If anything, when you refuse to submit to chemical testing in Florida, the judge will likely suspect your guilt.
+If anything, when you refuse to submit to chemical testing in , the judge will likely suspect your guilt.
 Not to mention that refusing to submit to BAC testing results in an immediate one-year license suspension, regardless of whether you are innocent or guilty of drunk driving.

-Consequences for a DUI Conviction in Florida
+Consequences for a in

 Being found guilty of a DWI/DUI in Florida will follow you for the rest of your life.
 The penalties you will face for a DUI arrest will largely depend on what your BAC levels were, if it resulted in a car accident, and whether it resulted in any personal injury or death due to your impaired driving.